THE LAWSUIT THAT COULD

 WHAT HAPPENS NEXT?

 We’ve recruited one of America’s leading Supreme Court advocates — former acting Solicitor General, Neal Katyal — to lead the fight.
-We are preparing our legal argument to be heard in the federal district court in Maine.
+Our legal argument was heard in May in the federal district court in Maine.

-The First Circuit has not yet ruled on whether SpeechNow v.
+We are appealing to the First Circuit, which has not yet ruled on whether SpeechNow v.
 FEC is correct.
 It will, therefore, have a chance to consider the matter without the burden of prior precedent.

 If we prevail in the First Circuit, then the United States Supreme Court will have to take the case up.